4 Hours / 4 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who are involved in forensic psychology, with a particular focus on personal injury evaluations.
-It is suitable for those seeking to expand their expertise in forensic assessment and testimony, including individuals specializing in forensic psychology or personal injury evaluations.
+This training is designed for mental health and allied professionals who are involved in forensic psychology, with a particular focus on personal injury evaluations.
+It is suitable for those seeking to expand their expertise in forensic assessment and testimony.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge in forensic psychological evaluations for personal injury cases.
+This training is appropriate for mental health professionals at various stages of experience with forensic psychological evaluations in personal injury cases.

 • Practice Setting